fansuregrin/RAUNE-Net/README.md

 # RAUNE-Net
-A Residual and Attention-Driven Underwater Image Enhancement Method.
+This is the official implementation of RAUNE-Net, "RAUNE-Net: A Residual and Attention-Driven Underwater Image Enhancement Method", Wangzhen Peng, Chenghao Zhou, Runze Hu, Jingchao Cao, Yutao Liu*, International Forum of Digital Multimedia Communication(IFTC), 2023.

 ## 🎯Notice